Skip to main content

 9 mentions Positive Neutral Negative

-Overall, the music in the game is well-received, with many users praising its quality and how it complements the visuals.
-While some players express a desire for additional content beyond just the soundtrack, the music is frequently described as epic and fitting for the game's atmosphere.
+Overall, the music in the game is well-received, with many users praising its quality and epic nature, enhancing the overall experience.
+While some players express a desire for additional content beyond just the soundtrack, the combination of beautiful graphics and a compelling musical score is frequently highlighted as a strong point of the game.

 • “I liked their music very much.”